Skip to main content

 \({ }^{28}\) Here and below I am following the (regretful) custom of using the single word "potential" for the potential energy of the particle - just for brevity.
 This custom is also common in quantum mechanics, but in electrodynamics these two notions should be clearly distinguished - as they are in the EM part of this series.

-This page titled 1.7: Self-test Problems is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Konstantin K. Likharev via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.7: Self-test Problems is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Konstantin K. Likharev via source content that was edited to the style and standards of the LibreTexts platform.